Patchway railway station: History

 When the railways were nationalised in 1948, Patchway came under the aegis of the Western Region of British Railways.
 In 1949, there were 11 trains towards South Wales and 13 towards Bristol each weekday, with three trains per day in each direction on Sundays.
-However, by 1965 this had reduced to eight trains on weekdays towards South Wales and six towards Bristol, with no Sunday service.
-Traffic levels fell - the station was closed to goods traffic on 5 July 1965, and subsequently had all staff withdrawn on 14 October 1968.
+However, by 1965, this had reduced to eight trains on weekdays towards South Wales and six towards Bristol, with no Sunday service.
+Traffic levels fell; the station was closed to goods traffic on 5 July 1965 and subsequently had all staff withdrawn on 14 October 1968.
 The goods loop was taken up and the station buildings demolished, replaced by small brick shelters.
 The structure of the footbridge remained, but the roof was removed.
 The goods yard was repurposed as vehicle storage.

 In 1974, when the Local Government Act 1972 came into effect, the southern part of Gloucestershire, including the district of Patchway, became part of the new county of Avon.
 Avon was disbanded in 1996, with the region now governed by South Gloucestershire council.

-British Rail was split into business-led sectors in the 1980s, at which time operations at Patchway passed to Regional Railways.
-When the railway was privatised in 1997, local services were franchised to Wales & West, which was succeeded by Wessex Trains, an arm of National Express, in 2001.
-The Wessex franchise was amalgamated with the Great Western franchise into the Greater Western franchise from 2006, and responsibility passed to First Great Western, a subsidiary company of FirstGroup, and rebranded as Great Western Railway in 2015.
-From December 2006, Virgin CrossCountry began operating a single daily service Newcastle to Cardiff Central via Bristol Temple Meads and Patchway.
+British Rail was split into business-led sectors in the 1980s; at which time, operations at Patchway passed to Regional Railways.
+When the railway was privatised in 1997, local services were franchised to Wales & West, which was succeeded by Wessex Trains in 2001.
+The Wessex franchise was amalgamated with the Great Western franchise into the Greater Western franchise from 2006 and responsibility passed to First Great Western that was later rebranded as Great Western Railway in 2015.
+From December 2006, Virgin CrossCountry began operating a single daily service from Newcastle to Cardiff Central, via Bristol Temple Meads and Patchway.
 This service was taken over by Arriva CrossCountry when the CrossCountry franchise changed hands in 2007, and then replaced by a daily service each direction between Cardiff Central and Manchester Piccadilly.

 Since the mid-2000s, the Severnside Community Rail Partnership have been working to enhance Patchway station.
 One of the first acts was installing new community notice boards.
-A local working group was formed to "adopt" the station, and the group negotiated with Rolls-Royce to use their CCTV system to cover the station.
-A successful bid was made to the Department for Transport's "Access for All" scheme, which provided for improved signage, lighting and seats.
-A station garden was created in partnership with nearby Patchway Community College, and two decorative mosaics were installed.
+A local working group was formed to adopt the station and the group negotiated with Rolls-Royce to use their CCTV system to cover the station.
+A successful bid was made to the Department for Transport's Access for All scheme, which provided for improved signage, lighting and seats.
+A station garden was created in partnership with nearby Patchway Community College and two decorative mosaics were installed.
 The disused railway land adjacent to the station was cleared through a Community Payback scheme.

 As part of work to electrify the line passing through the station, the footbridge was replaced.
 A new accessible footbridge with lifts at either side was opened in May 2021.